ENGR 132: Introduction to Surveying

 Catalog Course Description

-Surveying methods along with the care and use of instruments such as steel tape, engineer's level, theodolite and total station are introduced.
-Includes route location, layout and staking, earthwork, horizontal and vertical measurements, area and volume computations.
-Analysis and adjustments of systematic and random errors, stadia surveying and mapping are also introduced.
-36 lecture hours, 54 lab hours.
+This course introduces land surveying methods along with the care and use of instruments such as a steel tape, engineer's level, theodolite and total station.
+Included are concepts such as route location, field notes, layout and staking, earthwork, horizontal and vertical measurements, operations of electronic distance measurements, research methods, area and volume computations, along with profiles and sections.
+Analysis and adjustments of systematic and random errors, stadia surveying, construction layouts, state plane coordinates, route location and layout, and mapping are also introduced.
+Field procedures, computations for engineering project control, topographic mapping, are also introduced.
+Field assignments include determination of pace factor, chaining/taping, differential and three-way leveling, measurement of a closed traverse, compass rule adjustment, and staking a building envelope.
+63 lecture hours, 54 lab hours.

 Course Objectives

-- Select and use surveying instruments to perform simple surveying tasks.
+- Demonstrate the ability to properly select, setup, and use surveying instruments to perform simple surveying tasks.

-- Create accurate records of all field data in a clear and orderly manner.
+- Create accurate records and field notes of all field data in a clear and orderly manner.

 - Apply corrections to measurements to adjust field data.